Code-Institute-Submissions/Tomazdo10-Memory--Games/Readme.md

 ### Validation service

-* [W3C Markup Validation](https://validator.w3.org/nu/#textarea)I've used this validator to check my validity of the HTML code.
-    I found 4 errors in this code.
-2 where found in part of the CSS code added in the HTML (Error: CSS: content: #ddd is not a content value,
-    Error: CSS: box-shadow: only 0 can be a unit), and the other 2 errors where In HTML code (Error: Bad value sound/Blippy Trance.mp3 for, attribute src on element audio: Illegal character in path segment: space is not allowed,
+* [W3C Markup Validation](https://validator.w3.org/)I've used this validator to check the validity of the HTML code.
+And 2 errors where found In HTML code (Error: Bad value sound/Blippy Trance.mp3 for, attribute src on element audio: Illegal character in path segment: space is not allowed,
-    Error: Bad value true for attribute autoplay on element audio.)The errors where fixed and code was checked again and there where no errors found this time.
+    Error: Bad value true for attribute autoplay on element audio.).

-* [W3C Markup Validation](https://jigsaw.w3.org/css-validator/)I've used this validator to check the validity of the CSS code and no errors where found.
+* [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)I've used this validator to check the validity of the CSS code and no errors where found.

 * [JSHint](https://jshint.com/)I've used this validator to check my validity of the Javascript code.
 It has found the